Brewmaster Monk Tank Mythic+ Tips — Shadowlands 9.1

 To summarize, opt for Rushing Jade Wind at all times until running keystones of +22 and higher unless your strategy involves excessively large pulls or heavy amounts of kiting.

 Brewmaster Mythic+ Covenant Choice

-Brewmaster Monks are in the fortunate position to have all four of their Covenants be quite viable in a variety of content areas.
+Brewmaster Monks are in the fortunate position to have three of their Covenants be quite viable in a variety of content areas — just do not be Venthyr.
 Mythic+ is no exception.
-As such, rather than elevate one Covenant over another here, it is recommended to read the Covenant section of this guide to select the Covenant that will work best for you.
+As such, rather than elevate one of the other three Covenants over another here, it is recommended to read the Covenant section of this guide to select the Covenant that will work best for you.
 Be aware that each Covenant will also grant access to small bonuses within two of Shadowlands' dungeons.

 Mythic+ Legendary Power Choices

 Mythic+ contains pulls against multiple targets most of the time.
 For these moments, it is recommended to make use of Stormstout's Last Keg, which can act as both a passive damage increase and enable a bit of burst damage to more easily generate initial threat with a second charge of Keg Smash.